nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/out_in.rst

 Elucidating the binding path with the OutIn package
 ===================================================
-In this tutorial we will use the OutIn package to predict the binding path of a JAK-2 kinase inhibitor (PDB 3E64) using an APO (PDB ....) structure as a starting point.
+In this tutorial we will use the OutIn package to predict the binding path of an inhibitor of tyrosine kinase domain of fibroblast growth factor receptor 1 (PDB 1AGW) using an APO (PDB 1FGK) structure as a starting point.

 1. Protein file
 ----------------